HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

+#### Important information

 * Normally the intensity value is limited from 0 to 255
 * `PIL` image normally return pil array and `opencv` return numpy array. we can actually convert PIL image into numpy array easily.
 We will do it later.
-* PIL return `R, G, B``format and opencv returns normally `B, G, R` format
+* PIL return `R, G, B`format and opencv returns normally `B, G, R` format

 # Plotting an image

-## PIL image
+## PIL

-We can use `ìmage.show` or `matplotlib` function to show an image.
+We can use `image.show` or `matplotlib` function to show an image.
 When we use `Image.open` it doesnot load the image in computer meemory, to load the image we need to use `image.load` method

 ```python
 pil_image.show()
 ```
+In jupyter notebook this comman will creat another window with the image.
+Actually if we want to see the image, we just write the name of the image(in PIL), otherwise we can use matplotlib function, which will be same for both PIL and opencv.

 Now we can do this using matplotlib function